sphinx-doc/alabaster/README.md

       * If `logo` is not set, your `project` name setting (from the top level Sphinx config) will be used in a text header instead.
 This preserves a link back to your homepage from inner doc pages.
+   * `logo_name`: Set to `true` to insert your site's `project` name under the logo image as text.
+Useful if your logo doesn't include the project name itself.
+Defaults to `false`.
    * `description`: Text blurb about your project, to appear under the logo.
    * `github_user`, `github_repo`: Used by `github_button` and `github_banner`
    (see below); does nothing if both of those are set to `false`.